Scyy-dev/starfall/versions/v1/README.md

 presses_b = 0
 ```

 This line sets the starting position of the player (represented by a pixel).
-We use the presses variables later on - we use them to help us control the player!
+We'll use the `presses_a` and `presses_b` variables later on - we use them to help us control the player!

 ### Showing Our Player